 In a nutshell, “In-App Purchases” allow the folks who create “free” apps to make money off of them by offering extra features and capabilities for a fee.

 You can indeed use the app for free as promised, but if you want to use the extra features and capabilities you’ll have to fork over some cash.

-Sometimes a phone’s owner will make one of these optional purchases by accident, but far too often they’re made by kids, either on their own iPhone or one owned by a parent.
+Sometimes a device’s owner will make one of these optional purchases by accident, but far too often they’re made by kids, either on their own device or one owned by a parent.

 1 – Open the Settings menu.